lthh91/quiz/README.md

 - `csv_file`: The address of the csv file where data about questions and answers are located.
 Default `Problems.csv`.
 - `time_limit`: Time limit in seconds for the whole game.
 Default is `30`.
+- `shuffle`: If it's visible, then the questions will be shuffled, otherwise they follow the order in the csv file.

 Below is the explanation of the challenge from the original repo: